suit-wg/architecture/draft-ietf-suit-architecture.md

 applications (TAs) running inside a TEE.
 TEEs may obtain TAs from different authors and those TAs may require personalization data, such as payment information, to be securely conveyed to the TEE.
-The TA's author does not want to expose the TA to the user, and the user does not want to expose the payment information to the TA's author.
+The TA's author does not want to expose the TA's code to any other stakeholder or third party.
+The user does not want to expose the payment information to any other stakeholder or third party.

 # Securing Firmware Updates {#securing}